xeokit/xeokit-bim-viewer/README.md

 ## License

 xeokit-bim-viewer is bundled within the [xeokit SDK](http://xeokit.io), which is licensed under the AGPL3.
-See [Pricing](https://xeokit.io/index.html#pricing) for custom licensing options.
+See our [Pricing](https://xeokit.io/index.html#pricing) page for custom licensing options.

 ## The Viewer Application